PASTAplus/PEP/peps/pep-9.md

 **Figure 3:** AuthZ ACR registry table schema.

-The primary function of the ACR Registry is to store ACRs for all applications in the EDI ecosystem.
+The ACR Registry stores ACRs for all applications in the EDI ecosystem.
 We use a structure with collections, resources, and permissions.
 A collection contains zero to many resources, and a resource contains zero to many permissions.
-Each permission provides read, write or changePermission to either a user profile, a user group, or to the public user.
+Each permission provides read, write or ownership to either a user profile or a user group.
+A user profile can be a regular user or a system level user, such as the public user.

 #### Collection

 - `id` - Auto-incrementing integers that uniquely identify each table row.
 - `collection.label` - A human-readable name to display for the collection.
 - `collection.type` - A string that describes the type of the collection.
+- `collection.created_date` - The date and time the collection was created.

 #### Resource

 - `resource.collection_id` - Reference to the collection to which the resource belongs.
-- `resource.name` - The unique identifying name of the resource.
+- `resource.key` - The unique identifier for the resource.
 - `resource.label` - A human-readable name to display for the resource.
 - `resource.type` - A string that describes the type of the resource.
+- `resource.created_date` - The date and time the resource was created.

 #### Permission

-- `permission.resource_id` - Reference to the resource to which the permission belongs.
+- `permission.resource_id` - Reference to the resource to which the permission applies.
 - `permission.principal_id` - Reference to the user profile or user group to which the permission is granted.
-If the principal is public, the principal_id is NULL.
-- `permission.principal_type` - An enumeration of possible values that represent the type of principal, one of, 'PROFILE', 'GROUP' or 'PUBLIC'.
+- `permission.principal_type` - The type of the principal_id (enum of PROFILE or GROUP)
-- `permission.level` - An enumeration of possible values that represent the permission level, one of, 'READ', 'WRITE' or 'CHANGE'.
+- `permission.level` - The access level granted by this permission (enum of 'READ', 'WRITE' or 'OWN').
+- `permission.granted_date` - The date and time the permission was granted.

-For example, if we are tracking permissions for a data package with metadata, a quality report, and data entities, the `collection.label` might be `knb-lter-bes.1234.5`, and the `collection.type` would be `package`.
+For example, if we are tracking permissions for a data package with metadata and data entities, the `collection.label` might be `knb-lter-bes.1234.5`, and the `collection.type` would be `package`.
 Linked to this collection would be a number of resources.
-Each resource would have a `resource.collection_id` referencing the `knb-lter-bes.1234.5` collection, a `resource.label` with an entity name or package URL, and a `resource.type` of either `metadata`, `report`, or `data`.
+Each resource would have a `resource.collection_id` referencing the `knb-lter-bes.1234.5` collection.
+The `resource.label` might be `water.csv` while the `resource.key` might be a UUID or a data package URL.
+The `resource.type` would be either `metadata`, or `data`.
 Permissions would then be linked to these resources via `permission.resource_id`.
-Each permission would have a `permission.principal_id` of a user profile, group or NULL (for the public user), and a `permission.principal_type` of either `PROFILE`, `GROUP` or `PUBLIC`.
-The `permission.level` would specify the level of access granted to the principal, and would be one of `READ`, `WRITE` or `CHANGE`.
+Each permission would have a `permission.principal_id` of a user profile or user group, and a `permission.principal_type` of either `PROFILE` or `GROUP`.
+The `permission.level` would specify the level of access granted to the principal, and would be `READ`, `WRITE` or `OWN`.

 ### AuthZ authorization algorithm